scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 It works well with parallel regions with high CPU utilization, but it has a significant performance gap in other cases, which we believe can be improved.

-The IPC mode of the TBB module for Python is a preview feature, which might be insufficiently optimized and verified with different use cases.
+The IPC mode of the TBB module for Python is also limitted to Linux and it is a preview feature, which might be insufficiently optimized and verified with different use cases.
+However, the default mode of the TBB module for Python works well on Windows and Mac OS for multi-threading coordination in single process.
 Also, the TBB-based threading layer of Intel |R| MKL might be suboptimal compared to the default OpenMP-based threading layer.

 All these problems can be eliminated as more users become interested in using nested parallelism